ssashir06/muzero-http-service/README.md

 - Checkpoint model file
     - :point_right: `./models/_for_test/tictactoe/model.checkpoint:/app/models/tictactoe/model.checkpoint`
-    - The checkpoint model file can be referenced by the program by this configuratoin.
+    - The checkpoint model file is located by this config.
 - Environment variable
     - :point_right: `MODEL_PATH_tictactoe=models/tictactoe/model.checkpoint`
-    - The checkpoint model file is located by this configuration.
-The variable name is having the format of `MODEL_PATH_{game_name}`.
+    - The checkpoint model file can be referenced by the program by this config.
+    - The variable name is having the format of `MODEL_PATH_{game_name}`.